joshbegley/nyt-latest/previous.md

-**Former NHLer Chris Simon had stage 3 CTE when he died**\
+**Former NHLer Chris Simon had 'severe' CTE when he died**\
-`Chris Simon, a two-time NHL All-Star who won a Stanley Cup with the Colorado Avalanche in 1996, had stage 3 chronic traumatic encephalopathy (CTE) when he died by suicide in 2024, according to a post-mortem brain tissue analysis released by his family and the Concussion Legacy Foundation (CLF) on Monday.`\
+`A gritty left winger, Simon fought more than 100 times and accumulated 1,824 penalty minutes as a professional.`\
 https://nytimes.com/athletic/6278639/2025/04/14/nhl-chris-simon-cte-diagnosis/

 **Paolo Banchero, Stephon Castle and more X-factors for fantasy basketball 2025-26**\